SSH Tunnel Setup for Hosted Database Systems

 - Whitelist/Grantlist the DLH.io IP Addresses on the Customer SSH Server as described in Our IP Grantlist / Whitelist guide, based on your region, if applicable

 - Create a new DLH.io SSH User on your SSH server specifically for any source connectors that will be connected on your hosted network and connected to via SSH server.
-We suggest creating a group and a user called dlh_ssh_user.
+We suggest creating a group (create group first), called dlh_ssh_users, and a new user called dlh_ssh_user.
 So in a Linux terminal, on the SSH server,

 - Create a linux group named dlh_ssh_user: